 You can also cut off the undesired part in a video to condense MP4 file size.
 Click "Scissors" icon on the toolbar to open "Trim" windows.
 Drag the two sliders to trim video, or input start time and end time for fine-tuning, then click OK.
 You're allowed to split video into multiple parts.
 If needed, you can also merge multiple video clips into one later.

 After everything is all set, choose an output path on the bottom.
 Lastly, hit "Run" button to start to condense video files.

-Similarly, you're able to condense MP4 file, condense MOV file and the like as well as condense video for email, Whatsapp, uploading, etc.
+Similarly, you're able to condense MP4 file, condense MOV file and the like as well as condense video for email, Whatsapp, Discord, etc.